Asset Management Policy

 Asset Inventory Standard

 An asset inventory process must be in place to support the technological management of critical business processes and to meet legal and regulatory requirements.
-The inventory process will also support the discovery, management and replacement/ disposal of all assets.
+The inventory process will also support the discovery, management and replacement and/or disposal of all assets.
 It will further facilitate the identification and removal of any illegal or unauthorized software, asset, or processes found in the [COMPANY NAME] environment.
-To accomplish these goals, all physical and virtual assets under [COMPANY NAME] management or control will be listed in an inventory that will include:
+To accomplish these goals, all physical and virtual assets under [COMPANY NAME] management or control (including external assets such as end-user devices, network devices, non-computing/IoT devices, and servers) will be listed in an inventory that will include:

 [Classification of the asset or the data processed by the asset can be listed within the Notes column of Drata’s Asset page.]